Brian-E-Nguyen/Brian-E-Nguyen/README.md

 ## 🤓 About Me

 🏫 I am a recent graduate from California State University, Long Beach with a bachelor's degree in computer science.
-I am currently a student enrolled in BloomTech's full-stack development course
+I am currently working at Code Ninjas as an assistant center director and the lead coding instructor.
+I am also currently a student enrolled in BloomTech's full-stack development course

 💻 I aspire to be a frontend developer!
 I am currently learning about frontend technologies such as React.js and Vue